Leonardo Uieda

 Before the second day of my 4-week “Introduction to Python for Geoscientists” workshop a few weeks ago, I was asked by a student why they needed to learn how to code.
 After all, they are training to become a geologist, not a geophysicist, and couldn’t see how this would be useful in their future career.

 It was a fair question since, by that point, all we had seen were variables and basic data types and operations.
-Day 2 of the workshop covers loading that with numpy and making plots (following the excellent Software Carpentry “Programming with Python” lesson), which is less abstract and luckily helped show them how this skill is useful, though for now they could still have done the same thing with Excel just as easily.
+Day 2 of the workshop covers loading data with numpy and making plots (following the excellent Software Carpentry “Programming with Python” lesson), which is less abstract and luckily helped show them how this skill is useful, though for now they could still have done the same thing with Excel just as easily.
 But not being a professional geologist myself, it’s hard to come up with specific examples.

 Luckily, I have access to a wide network of professional geologists who code through the Software Underground community!
 So I asked them “How has coding helped you do your job?”